Biden–Ukraine conspiracy theory: Rudy Giuliani

 In October 2020, during the last weeks of the presidential campaign, the New York Post published an article, with the involvement of Donald Trump's personal attorney Giuliani and former chief strategist Steve Bannon, about a laptop belonging to Hunter Biden.
 The laptop contained an email, the authenticity of which was later verified by The Washington Post in 2022, showing what the New York Post characterized as a "meeting" between Joe Biden and Vadym Pozharskyi, a Burisma advisor, in 2015, though that characterization was disputed by witnesses.
 The article's veracity was strongly questioned by most mainstream media outlets, analysts and intelligence officials, due to the chain of custody of the laptop and its contents, and suspicion that it may have been part of a disinformation campaign.
 A Republican activist delivered a portable drive to the Washington Post and stated that the device contained data copied from the laptop.
 The Post confirmed that some of the materials provided to them were genuine, but could not confirm that the materials on the portable drive came from the purported laptop; the Post also concluded that most of the data could not be verified and fake material may have been mixed in with it.
 Hunter Biden said that it is possible the laptop could be his.

 Ukrainian businessman Hares Youssef told The Times that an associate of Dmytro Firtash asked Youssef to lie about Hunter Biden's business dealings to damage Joe Biden's presidential campaign, in exchange for a United States visa.

+Trump's second term

+In July 2026, Trump gave an Oval Office address to expose alleged Deep State efforts to steal his election, blaming China.
+Unclassified documents released by the White House to support this claim instead detailed efforts by Russia to frame Biden over Hunter's involvement with Burisma.
+The unclassified documents reveal Russia amplified lies claiming that Biden, as vice president, engaged in corrupt activity with Burisma.